Escouflenfer/Extract_ESRF_Data/readme.md

 Extract ESRF Data is coded in Python code with a Jupyter Notebook provided by Institut Néel under the MIAM Project (PEPR DIADEM).
 Package used to vizualise and extract data from .h5 high-throughtput XRD data at BM02 (ESRF).
-You can contact me for any issues at william.rigaut@neel.cnrs.for
+You can contact me for any issues at william.rigaut@neel.cnrs.fr

 Available on Windows, MacOS, and Linux.
 Requires Python 3.8+.